-The Board of Directors held the Meeting No. 4/2016 on 9 November 2016 consisted of the members of the Audit Committee, to comment on the assessment of the adequacy and the adequacy of the internal control systems of the Company.
-In 2016, the Company and its Subsidiary have reviewed the assessment of the adequacy of the internal control system based on "The assessment of the adequacy of the internal control system" of the Securities and Exchange Commission (SEC).
+The Board of Directors held the Meeting No. 4/2017 on 8 November 2017 consisted of the members of the Audit Committee, to comment on the assessment of the adequacy and the adequacy of the internal control systems of the Company.
+In 2017, the Company and its Subsidiary have reviewed the assessment of the adequacy of the internal control system based on "The assessment of the adequacy of the internal control system" of the Securities and Exchange Commission (SEC).
 From a review of internal controls and audit recommendations which focused on monitoring the efficiency and effectiveness continuously, there was requesting information from the executive management and approved the evaluation which prepare by the management and approved by the Audit Committee.
-From the assessment of the internal control system, 5 elements 17 principles from the internal control of the Stock Exchange of Thailand which based on the COSO; Organization Control, Risk Assessment, Operational Control, Information Systems & Data Communications and Monitoring System, concluded that no significant defects on the internal control systems of the Company and its subsidiary.
+From the assessment of the internal control system, 5 elements 17 principles from the internal control, Risk Assessment, Operational Control, Information Systems & Data Communications and Monitoring System, concluded that no significant defects on the internal control systems of the Company and its subsidiary.

 The Board of Directors agreed that the internal control systems of the Company and its subsidiary are sufficient and appropriate by providing sufficient staff to implement the system effectively.
 The internal control system to monitor the operations could protect the assets of the Company and its subsidiary by the directors or executives used illegally or without authority.
 As well as transactions with persons who may have conflicts of interest and related party to be sufficient.
 In consultation with the auditors, the Company and its subsidiary prepared financial statements in accordance with accounting standards and the disclosure is required by law.
-The auditor has assessed the internal control and monitoring the correction of defects detected continuously.